-Day 1 Hello Hollywood
+Day 1 Say Hello to Hollywood

-Start your first day of the 2 day LA itinerary with kids while the crowds are still sleeping.
+To make the most of your first day in LA, get started early while the crowds are still sleeping.
 Hop in your car and head for breakfast off Sunset Blvd.

 The Griddle Café